Ricky Nelson: First album, band, and No. 1 single

 Nelson was the first teen idol to use television to promote hit records.
 Ozzie Nelson even had the idea to edit footage together to create some of the first music videos.
 This creative editing can be seen in videos Ozzie produced for "Travelin' Man".
 Nelson appeared on The Ed Sullivan Show in 1967, but his career by that time was in limbo.
 He also appeared on other television shows (usually in acting roles).
 In 1973, he had an acting role in an episode of The Streets of San Francisco.
 He starred in the episode "A Hand For Sonny Blue" from the 1977 series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale).
 In 1979, he guest-hosted on Saturday Night Live, spoofing his television sitcom image by appearing in a Twilight Zone sendup in which, always trying to go "home," he finds himself among the characters from other 1950s/early 1960s-era sitcoms, Leave It to Beaver, Father Knows Best, Make Room for Daddy, and I Love Lucy.

 Nelson knew and loved music and was a skilled performer even before he became a teen idol, largely because of his parents' musical background.
 Nelson worked with many musicians of repute, including James Burton, Joe Osborn, and Allen "Puddler" Harris, all natives of Louisiana, and Joe Maphis, The Jordanaires, Scotty Moore, and Johnny and Dorsey Burnette.

-Nelson's music was very well recorded with a clear, punchy sound—thanks in part to engineer Bunny Robyn and producer Jimmy Haskell.
+Nelson's music is considered to be recorded with a clear, punchy sound—thanks in part to engineer Bunny Robyn and producer Jimmy Haskell.

 From 1957 to 1962, Nelson had 30 Top-40 hits, more than any other artist except Presley (who had 53) and Pat Boone (38).
 Many of Nelson's early records were double hits with both the A and B sides hitting the Billboard charts.

 While Nelson preferred rockabilly and uptempo rock songs like "Believe What You Say" (Hot 100 No. 4), "I Got a Feeling" (No. 10), "My Bucket's Got a Hole in It" (No. 12), "Hello Mary Lou" (No. 9), "It's Late" (No. 9), "Stood Up" (No. 2), "Waitin' in School" (No. 18), "Be-Bop Baby" (No. 3), and "Just a Little Too Much" (No. 9), his smooth, calm voice made him a natural to sing ballads.
 He had major success with "Travelin' Man" (No. 1), "A Teenager's Romance" (No. 2), "Poor Little Fool" (No. 1), "Young World" (No. 5), "Lonesome Town" (No. 7), "Never Be Anyone Else But You" (No. 6), "Sweeter Than You" (No. 9), "It's Up to You" (No. 6), and "Teen Age Idol" (No. 5).